Fiat Serbia: Plant

-Between 2010 and 2012, Fiat Chrysler Automobiles and the Government of Serbia invested more than €500 million and spent three years upgrading the plant infrastructure, restored its buildings, developed new production departments and installed state of the art machinery and production systems.
+Between 2010 and 2012, Fiat Chrysler Automobiles and the Government of Serbia invested more than €500 million and spent three years upgrading the plant infrastructure, restored its buildings, developed new production departments and installed state-of-the-art machinery and production systems.

-The renovated Kregujevac plant incorporates 51 buildings total and five primary process-related buildings — with an area of approximately 220,000 square meters covering more than 140 hectares adjacent to the Lepenica river.
+The renovated Kragujevac plant incorporates 51 buildings total and five primary process-related buildings — with an area of approximately 220,000 square meters covering more than 140 hectares adjacent to the Lepenica river.

-Renovation included architectural, structural, geo-technical, mechanical, and electrical work as well as public health design, seismic retrofit design, fluid tank design, and pipe-rack bridge design.
+Renovation included architectural, structural, geotechnical, mechanical, and electrical work as well as public health design, seismic retrofit design, fluid tank design, and pipe-rack bridge design.
 The new work included planting 1,000 native trees in the factory area and creating a bio-lake hosting several endangered species.

 In 2013 the plant employed 3,800 workers with an average age of 30, and incorporates "World Class Manufacturing" standards at the silver level.

 The Fiat headquarters (building 18c) has a ground floor museum, a permanent exhibition highlighting the history of the site and Kragujevac — along with a training academy as well as corporate and manufacturing offices.
 A nearby building has an on-site kindergarten for employee families.

 The co-located Grosnica Supplier Park includes sub-works for Magneti Marelli (bumpers, spoilers, exhaust systems and catalytic converters), Johnson Controls MM (instrument panels, interior, interior parts and plastic parts), Dräxlmaier (electrical), with other plants nearby, including Adient (seats), PMC (suspension systems, sheet metal stampings and chassis assemblies), SIGIT (rubber and plastic parts) as well as HTL.

 Layoff, strike and stoppages

 In June 2016, Fiat Serbia laid off nearly 30 percent of its workforce and ended one of its three shifts.
 At the time, the plant employed 3,100 with up to 900 workers per shift.
 European sales of the 500L had fallen by 16 percent in the first quarter of 2016.

 On 27 June 2017, after two days of protests, 90% of the workforce at Fiat Serbia began a strike that ended just over two weeks later.
-Workers demanded an hourly wage increase from 2 to 2,40 euros, paid overtime, an end to layoffs, a work reorganization, and compensation allowance for shifts that start or finish at night, from 10 PM to 5 AM, when the public transportation isn't operating.
-Two unions supported the strike, the Autonomous Metalworkers’ Union of Serbia (SSMS) and the Industry, Energy and Mining Workers’ Union, GS IER Nezavisnost.
+Workers demanded an hourly wage increase from 2 to 2.40 euros, paid overtime, an end to layoffs, a work reorganization, and compensation allowance for shifts that start or finish at night, from 10 PM to 5 AM, when the public transportation isn't operating.
+Two unions supported the strike, the Autonomous Metalworkers' Union of Serbia (SSMS) and the Industry, Energy and Mining Workers' Union, GS IER Nezavisnost.
 The strike halted the factory's 440 car-per-day production.

-By late March 2018, Fiat Serbia had undergone four plant closures to adjust supply to demand — the last of the stoppages from March 23 to April 3, 2018 (as of April 2018).
+By late March 2018, Fiat Serbia had undergone four plant closures to adjust supply to demand — the last of the stoppages from 23 March to 3 April 2018 (as of April 2018).

 In May 2022, Fiat management announced that they intend to close and refurbish the plant in order to produce a new electric car beginning with 2024.
 Until then, workers have been offered to either relocate to a Fiat plant abroad (Italy, Germany, Poland, Slovakia), where they can earn three times more, or to accept a layoff severance pay.